Guiimartinho/vhdl-risc-processor/README.md

 NOT   - rd, rs1         - rd <= NOT rs1                             NOT the contents of rs1, storing the result in rd

 ZERO  - rs1             - test <= 1 if rs1=0                        Update test flag with 1 if the value of rs1 is equal to zero
-GRT   - rs1, rs2        - test <= 1 if rs1>rs2                      Update test flag with 1 if the value of rs1 is greater than rs2
+GRTR  - rs1, rs2        - test <= 1 if rs1>rs2                      Update test flag with 1 if the value of rs1 is greater than rs2
+GRTC  - rs1, cons       - test <= 1 if rs1>cons                     Update test flag with 1 if the value of rs1 is greater than constant
-LESS  - rs1, rs2        - test <= 1 if rs1<rs2                      Update test flag with 1 if the value of rs1 is less than rs2
+LESSR - rs1, rs2        - test <= 1 if rs1<rs2                      Update test flag with 1 if the value of rs1 is less than rs2
+LESSC - rs1, cons       - test <= 1 if rs1<cons                     Update test flag with 1 if the value of rs1 is less than constant
-EQU   - rs1, rs2        - test <= 1 if rs1=rs2                      Update test flag with 1 if the value of rs1 is equal to rs2
+EQUR  - rs1, rs2        - test <= 1 if rs1=rs2                      Update test flag with 1 if the value of rs1 is equal to rs2
+EQUC  - rs1, cons       - test <= 1 if rs1=cons                     Update test flag with 1 if the value of rs1 is equal to constant
 ```

 ####Memory Access####